decretist/Dissertation/Chapter0/chapter0.md

 completely unexpected, however, was that the case statements clustered far away from the *dicta*, extremely strong evidence that they had not been written by the same author.
-I immediately realized that if this accidental result held up under further testing, it would be both significant and controversial.
+I immediately realized that if this accidental result held up under further testing it would be both significant and controversial.
 (See Figure 1 below.)[^19]

 ![Figure 1 10 Sep 2013](JPGs/Photo51.jpg)

-Scholars working in the field have long been accustomed to thinking of the author of the *dicta* (or after Winroth's discovery, at least the author of the first-recension *dicta*) as Gratian.
+Scholars working in the field of medieval canon law have long been accustomed to thinking of the author of the *dicta* (or after Winroth's discovery, at least the author of the first-recension *dicta*) as Gratian.
 My initial interpretation of these surprising results was therefore that Gratian had not written the case statements.
-Soon, however, I came to see the JPEG image produced by stylo as telling a different and very specific "likely story"---a phrase borrowed from Plato's *Timaeus*---or what Pennington calls a "conjectural novella" about the earliest beginnings of Gratian's project, and by extension, about the dawn of the formal, academic study of canon law and of the European university, the moment when the medieval school run by a lone master began to evolve into a faculty whose members taught a standardized
+Soon, however, I came to see the image produced by stylo as telling a different and very specific "likely story"---a phrase borrowed from Plato's *Timaeus*---or what Pennington calls a "conjectural novella" about the earliest beginnings of Gratian's project and, by extension, about the dawn of the formal, academic study of canon law and of the European university, the moment when the medieval school run by a lone master began to evolve into a faculty whose members taught a standardized